Community engagement highlights

 Since 2010, more than 10,000 people have joined the conversation about the waterfront.
 Community participation has generated thousands of comments and ideas at hundreds of events and activities, including walking tours, large-scale public meetings, community workshops, and local fairs and farmers markets.

-Throughout 2016, the Office of the Waterfront has been sharing project updates with community organizations and the public.
+Throughout 2016, the Office of the Waterfront shared project updates with community organizations and the public.
 Following the April 18 release of the Supplemental Draft Environmental Impact Statement (EIS) for the Alaskan Way, Promenade, and Overlook Walk, the City of Seattle accepted public comments on the document, concluding with a public meeting on May 18.

 The Office of the Waterfront began 2015 with the release of our revamped website, featuring an interactive map, budget and schedule and updated documents page.
 In March we joined Seattle Arts and Lectures for an evening with waterfront artist Ann Hamilton at Town Hall Seattle.
 In April we talked with planners from across the nation and world about our future plans for the waterfront as part of the American Planning Association National Planning Conference.